For a long time, a PEO was merely considered a go-to tool for companies looking to grow.

-This makes it difficult for employers to keep up, which can feel overwhelming.
+This makes it difficult for employers to keep up and this can feel overwhelming.
 Yet, making sure that your organisation is compliant and makes the most of available opportunities is very important for business continuity.

 Something worth noting is that partnering with a professional employer organisation also helps mitigate the risks associated with compliance violation.
 Consequences of non-compliance can have significant financial implications.
-Therefore, it’s most certainly worth investing in a partner to take care of HR-compliance, leaving your organisation with more time and resources to focus on your core business.
+Therefore, it’s most certainly worth investing in a partner to take care of HR and Payroll compliance, leaving your organisation with more time and resources to focus on your core business.

 In preparation for the “new normal”, companies need to focus on what they do best.
 This means delegating and outsourcing what they can.